-Scheme efficiency Projected average scheme efficiency for the latest five accident years to 2018, as well as over the lifetime of the scheme, is estimated to be 44 percent.
-Non-legally represented claims have approximately 55 percent efficiency across all claim sizes, while efficiency for legally represented claims ranges from 33 percent (<\$50k) to 48 percent (>\$700k).
+Topic Metric Superimposed inflation At a scheme level, superimposed inflation has been relatively benign between payment years 2010-2018 and generally negative.
+From 2019 onwards, the average cost of a claim finalising has been significantly increasing.
+This is likely due to the more complex and higher cost claims being finalised later as the scheme continues into runoff.
+Some of this may be attributed to superimposed inflation, however as the scheme is in run-off this is highly uncertain.
+Scheme efficiency Projected average scheme efficiency for the latest five scheme years to 2018, as well as over the lifetime of the scheme, is estimated to be 44 per cent.
+Non-legally represented claims have approximately 55 per cent efficiency across all claim sizes, while efficiency for legally represented claims ranges from 28 percent (<\$50k) to 48 per cent (>\$700k).
 Legally represented claims consistently have lower efficiency than non-legally represented claims.
-Insurer profit Since the commencement of the MACA scheme, the estimated average insurer profit margin is estimated to be 24% with nearly all accident years achieving a profit margin of at least 19%.
+Insurer profit Since the commencement of the MACA scheme, the estimated average insurer profit margin is estimated to be 24 per cent with nearly all scheme years for the scheme achieving a profit margin of at least 19 per cent.
 The high profit margin is a result of lodged claims and/or the cost of claims being much lower than expected in premium filings.